 It’s in the back.
 To obtain an American accent, you need to place a full vibrational resonance in the back of your mouth over the back of your tongue.
 Imagine a ball of energy hovering over the back of your tongue as you speak.
 Using back resonance helps you project your voice and makes others see you as the authority.

 First, you have to reduce the usage of the lips when making your American sounds.
 Where do we make the /o/ sound?
 In the back of the mouth, silly!
 Say it with me without moving your lips at all.
 (Pretend you just came from the dentist & you got novocaine in your lips.) /o/

 Feels weird, doesn’t it?
 The same goes for the /u/ sound like in “boot.”
 Try /u/ without moving your lips.

 The second part is: you must bring down the back of your tongue.
 Right now is where you may want to pick up the phone & just call me.
 Please do.
 I can get you to do this in 20 minutes flat.
 You’ve got muscles back there!
 You can pull the back of the tongue down with the muscles at the top of your throat.

 If over-articulation and excessive front resonance are giving you a staccato, choppy speech pattern, don’t get me started on what it does to your intonation!
 Ok, you can get me started.
 But just try to stop me!

 It makes your intonation flat.
 A flat intonation pattern is when you use equal emphasis on each syllable.
 What you want to do is vary the intonation.
 I talk loads about it in this article about being more persuasive. (pt.
 II)

 Both overly staccato speech & a flat intonation lead to your not being crystal clear.
-When you’re not crystal clear, you have a harder time getting people to follow your call-to-action.
-What’s your call-to-action?
-Getting people to see how smart you are, to hire you, to buy your widget, to believe you, and to believe in you.
+When you’re not crystal clear, you have a harder time getting people to follow your call to action.
+What’s your call to action?
+Getting people to see how smart you are, hire you, buy your widget, believe you, and believe in you.
 Getting people to see how credible & authoritative you are.